open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 opentelemetry-instrument \
     --traces_exporter console \
     --metrics_exporter console \
+    --logs_exporter console \
     flask run
 ```

-When you send a request to the server, you'll get a result in a trace with a
+Open <http://localhost:8080/rolldice> in your web browser and reload the page a
-single span printed to the console, such as the following:
+few times, after a while you should see the spans printed in the console, such
+as the following:

 <details>
 <summary>View example output</summary>